hackoregon/civicu-machine-learning/lessons/00-Using-ML-for-Business/README.md

 Once you exceed human performance/accuracy, AI development progress slows.
 Humans can no longer have good instincts about the kinds of tweaks to the algorithm that might improve performacne beyond human performance.

+# Ethics

+- What ethical decisions will your algorithm have to make?
+- How will you evaluate the ethics of your algorithm?
+- How will ethics affect your cross validation

 # References

 [Andrew Ng lecture to Stanford MBA students 2017-01-25](https://www.youtube.com/watch?v=21EiKfQYZXc)